firecracker-microvm/firecracker/README.md

 * Add memory to the microVM.
 * Add one or more network interfaces to the microVM.
 * Add one or more read/write disks (block devices) to the microVM.
+* Configure the logging system (i.e. path on host for log file, log level, etc).
 * Start the microVM using a given kernel image and root file system.
 * Stop the microVM.